These Cities Are the Most Likely to Run Out of Drinking Water

 The World Bank classifies water scarcity as when people in a determined location receive less than 1,000 cubic metres of fresh water per person a year.

-Once crucial to the establishment of one of the world’s greatest civilisations, the River Nile is struggling in modern times.
+Once crucial to the establishment of one of the world’s greatest civilizations, the River Nile is struggling in modern times.

 Like many coastal cities, the Indonesian capital faces the threat of rising sea levels.6.
 Moscow